 Inflammation Nation: Manage Work Stress to Improve Your Health

 Inflammation is a normal biological response that humans could not live without.
 However, when certain contributors like stress and excess body weight lead to too much inflammation, it becomes a serious threat to our health.
 Chronic inflammation plays a major role in a multitude of conditions including diabetes, cardiovascular disease, cancer, and even depression.
 As an emerging field in medicine, recent news articles and media reports have referred to it as the new “silent killer.”
+When you manage work stress (and other types of stress), you can reduce inflammation.

 How does stress come into play?